darshilkapadia168/react-concept-hub/README.md

 Running side effects in components

-Controlling execution using dependency arrays
+Controlling side-effect execution using dependency arrays

-Fetching data or updating the DOM on load
+Fetching data or updating the DOM on component load

 Cleaning up effects when needed